 Observations Effects of CFE(s) Themes The fashion sector employs a large number of workers from underrepresented groups across global value chains.
 Current supply chains often witness social inequalities and underrepresentation of workers' rights, especially present within vulnerable communities.
 CFEs must take underrepresented groups into account and be inclusive, providing equal access to social and living standards across global supply chains.
-InclusivitySafetySocial foundation In current systems, access to wealth and prosperity is often related to socioeconomic status, which in turn can be affected by citizens' place of residence.
+Inclusivity Safety Social foundation n current systems, access o wealth and prosperity s often related to socioeconomic status, which n turn can be affected by citizens' place of residence.
 Building CFEs align with the UK Levelling Up agenda.
 It aims to boost and create equal work opportunities, raise living standards, address skills shortage and increase accessibility to the industry for marginalised parts of society.
 Through decentralising CFEs, for example from capitals such as London, CFEs' positive contributions achieve national, regional and global reach.
 Prosperity Inclusivity Circular jobs Decentralisation Social foundation

-2 ECOLOGICAL PRESSURES OF THE FASHION INDUSTRY

-Observations Effects of CFE(s) Themes Due to outsourcing and end- of-use processes, most of the ecological pressures are seen at a global scale.
-Fashion supply chains are fragmented and the environmental and social impacts that occur during production are often experienced in low- and low-middle income countries, where raw materials and fashion products are produced.
-Additionally, textile waste is often sent overseas and ends up in landfills beyond UK borders.
-Responsibility Post-use ecosystem Social foundation Ecological ceiling Trend-driven fashion has led to an increase in consumer demand, leading to overconsumption and overproduction and subsequent wastage, putting excessive pressure on the ecological ceiling.
-Businesses within CFEs can reduce the environmental footprint of fashion by limiting production, moving away from trend-driven and consumerist systems, and finding alternative ways of creating value.
-ResponsibilityConsumerismEcological ceiling
+2 ECOLOGICAL PRESSURES OF THE FASHIO Observations Effects of CFE(s) Due to outsourcing and end- of-use processes, most of the ecological pressures are seen at a global scale.
+Fashion supply chain fragmented and the and social impacts th during production ar experienced in low- a income countries, wh materials and fashion are produced.
+Addition waste is often sent or ends up in landfills b borders.
+Trend-driven fashion has led to an increase in consumer demand, leading to overconsumption and overproduction and subsequent wastage, putting excessive pressure on the ecological ceiling.
+Businesses within CF the environmental fo fashion by limiting pr moving away from tr consumerist systems alternative ways of cr